 An Economist cover story could once again signal a market top.
 In April, the venerable publication led with: "Riding High: The Lessons of America's Astonishing Economy."
-It noted the United States' sustained economic strength, high productivity, and stock market dominance.
-Longtime readers will recall several historical examples of Economist covers that turned out to be contrarian indicators - 2003's "The end of the Oil Age"; 2009's "Brazil takes off"; or June 2022's "Europe's Winter Peril."
+It noted the United States' sustained record of innovation, productivity, and stock market dominance.
+Longtime Economist readers will recall several covers that turned out to be contrarian indicators - 2003's "The end of the Oil Age"; 2009's "Brazil takes off"; or June 2022's "Europe's Winter Peril."
 Could this one follow suit?

-A common theme at April's Morningstar Investment Conference in Chicago was the relative attractiveness of investment opportunities outside the U.S. Some speakers pointed to macro factors, including recession, the debt ceiling, and the dollar as reasons to be wary of U.S. equities.
+A common theme at the 2023 Morningstar Investment Conference in Chicago was the relative attractiveness of investment opportunities outside the U.S., especially equities.
+Some speakers pointed to macro factors, including recession, inflation, and the dollar as reasons to be wary of the U.S. market.
 Stock-pickers cited fundamentals, such as better valuations elsewhere and U.S. market concentration.1

-The Morningstar Global Markets Index,2 a broad gauge of equities spanning 48 developed and emerging markets, has been dominated by the U.S. for years.
+The Morningstar Global Markets Index, 2 a broad gauge of equities spanning 48 developed and emerging markets, has been dominated by the U.S. for years.
 The U.S. share of global stock market value has climbed to near 60% - far out of proportion to its 25% share of the global economy.
 History suggests a cyclical nature to geographic leadership, for both markets and currencies.
 Global diversification may not have paid off lately, but U.S. investors have good reason to broaden their opportunity set across borders.
 The rationale is both tactical and strategic.